Landscape archaeology in municipium's hinterland

 Geophysical prospection in the late antique settlement of Lavant

-In the course of the re-evaluation of the "Bishop's Church" of Lavant, it was also possible to carry out geophysical prospection at the Krichbichl of Lavant.
-This revealed confirmation of the dense construction of the Kirchbichl identified by Miltner in search sections, although it was not possible to capture entire building footprints.
-On the hilltop in particular, the prospection data shows massive walls that can be linked to the medieval development of the hill.
+As part of the re‑evaluation of the “Bishop’s Church” of Lavant, geophysical prospection was also carried out on the Kirchbichl at Lavant.
+The results confirm the dense development of the Kirchbichl previously identified by Miltner in trench sections, although complete building footprints could not be captured.
+Especially on the hilltop, the prospection data reveal massive walls that can be associated with the medieval phase of occupation.

 Literature